 Throughout his life, Mike Thompson has worked to bring people together and get things done.

-Now he’s ready to take those problem-solving skills to Topeka — to put us first!
+Now he’s using those problem-solving skills in Topeka — to put us first!

 Help Working Families & Protect Seniors